jgoizueta/flt/README.txt

              will be necessary to install this.
 [decimal-rb] A pure Ruby implementation inspired by Python's Decimal.
 This is standards-compliant
              but performance is slow.
 Needs no Ruby extensions.
-[decimal-bd] A BigDecimal-based implementation, which was hoped to be faster than the pure-ruby
+[decimal-bd] A BigDecimal-based implementation, which is faster than the pure-ruby
              but isn't currently.
 It's not standards-compliant and needs no Ruby extensions (uses only the standard library).

 The last two are currently being developed.

-When all three implementations are available, and assuming that decimal-bd can be made to be fast, users will have these options:
+When all three implementations are available users will have these options:
 If decimal-dn is available that would be the best choice.
 If it is not, then some compromise is necessary:
 Choose standards compliance (accuracy) and have poor performance with decimal-rb or give away compliance and have a better performance with decimal-bd.

-Note: It is dubious that the BigDecimal implementation can be made to be significantly faster than the pure-ruby one; in that case the decimal-bd variant would have no reason to be mantained.
-Maybe it could be replaced by Tadashi Saito's Decimal.

 We could have a pair of entry-points for requiring: